ester-t-s/ester-t-s/README.md

 - 👋 Hi, I’m Ester
-- 👀 I’m interested in data science and cartography
+- 👀 I’m interested in open data, data science and cartography
-- 🌱 I’m currently learning coding with Python
+- 🌱 I’m currently enhancing my coding skills in Python, JavaScript, HTML and C++
 - 💞️ I’m looking to collaborate on data science projects on social justice topics
-- 📫 How to reach me ...

 <!---
 ester-t-s/ester-t-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.